-Construction Period for each component of the project ranges from twelve (12) to eighteen (18) months immediately following approval of permits.
+The construction Period for the project ranges from twelve (12) to eighteen (18) months immediately following approval of permits.

-7.0 Proposal Format/Requirements
+6.0 Proposal Format/Requirements

 Submissions must include the following information in a brief and concise format.
 While there is no page limit for proposals, they should be concise.
 BUDC reserves the right to request additional information during the review of proposals and to reject any and all submissions.